-Although currently closed until 2021 for renovations, the Henrik Ibsen Museum is Ibsen’s last home and celebrates his life and works.
-However, you can still check out his famous quotes in stainless steel which can be found on the pavements of Oslo.
+You can also check out Ibsen’s famous quotes in stainless steel that can be found on the pavements of Oslo.
 The 69 quotes follow Ibsen’s daily route from his home in Arbins Gate to the Grand Café where he ate lunch every day.

-If you love the performing arts, the Oslo Opera House mentioned in point 4 is home to the Norwegian National Ballet and Opera.
+If you love the performing arts, the Oslo Opera House mentioned in number 4 above is home to the Norwegian National Ballet and Opera.

 Given its location and concern for the environment, Oslo also has a growing reputation for serving fresh, sustainable food.
 Of course, the harbour provides much of the fresh fish and seafood for many of Oslo’s restaurants.
 However, many chefs grow their own ingredients or source and serve locally sustainable products or products from Norway only.